 Abseiling Table Mountain

 The guides told us exactly what we needed to do and assured us that we were safe.
-They even made sure to take some pictures so we’d have proof that we had abseiled off of Table Mountain.
+They even made sure to take some pictures so we’d have proof that we had abseiled down Table Mountain.

 I let go of some rope and started to go down when my foot slipped and I slammed into the cliff.
 No bueno.
 It took me a couple of tries but I managed to get in the right position again and I slowly kept making my way down.
 Longest minutes of my life!!
-I swear my heart felt like it was going to explode out of my chest.
-I was sweating bullets.
+My heart felt like it was going to explode out of my chest and I was sweating bullets.

 I didn’t realize how fast I was breathing until I started to choke and cough because my mouth had completely dried out.
 I kept telling myself I had to be near the bottom soon.
 Then I had an interesting, albeit brief, conversation with the guy that had gone down ahead of me.
 He was shouting at me from the bottom…